sugerio/suger-sdk-ts/ContactApi.md

 # **updateContact**
 > IdentityContact updateContact(data)

-update contact by the given organization and buyer id.
-The given name and information should be complete.
-Please note that this function does not support partial updates.
+Update the contact for the given organization and contact ID.
+This endpoint supports partial updates.
+Only the fields provided in the request body will be updated.
+To clear a field, provide it with an empty value (e.g., \"\" for name, or {} for info).

 ### Example